stevemilitarytvideos/battlefield/README.md

 Nero CoverDesigner is used to create custom disc labels, jewel case inlays, booklets and much more for your CDs, DVDs and Blu-ray Discs.
 Nero CoverDesigner is typically, but not always, bundled with Nero Platinum.
 Because Nero CoverDesigner was not always bundled with Nero Platinum, Nero decided to provide Nero CoverDesigner as a free standalone installer at https://www.nero.com/enu/downloads/.
 Scroll down the page to find it.

-Screenshots of DVD inlay files opened in Nero CoverDesigner are included (NOTE: Near bottom left of screenshot, DVD Inlay tab is selected.
+Screenshots of the DVD inlay files opened in Nero CoverDesigner are included (NOTE: Near bottom left of screenshot, DVD Inlay tab is selected.
 DVD Booklet and Disc 1 were not made.): battlefield_dvd_inlay_britain_stalingrad_opened_in_neroCoverDesigner.jpg and .psd battlefield_dvd_inlay_midway_normandy_opened_in_neroCoverDesigner.jpg and .psd